 With some dogs, the French Bulldog included, there are colors that are linked to potential genetic disorders.
 This means dogs of a certain color are more likely to suffer with certain health problems.

 With the Frenchie, this color is blue – and it is possibly not fair.
 You see, the problems that have been found in this color have also been found in others and there are many that believe that there are no problems linked to blue at all!

 1) They Are Gorgeous

 The French Bulldog is an amazing breed of dog, for so many reasons.
-Be aware that (like all breeds of dog) it has its problems and issues but underneath it all is its wonderful personality.
+Be aware that (like all breeds of dog) it has its problems and issues but underneath it all is a wonderful personality.